iddhi-sulakshana/express-template/wiki/MIGRATION_GUIDE.md

 # Database Migration Guide

-This guide explains how to apply and manage database migrations in the Alagist Server project using Drizzle ORM.
+This guide explains how to apply and manage database migrations in the Server project using Drizzle ORM.

 ## Overview